Efficient Autoregressive Inference for Transformer Probabilistic Models: Experiments

-As shown in \cref{fig:sample-generation-time}, our method achieves a superior efficiency profile compared to expressive baselines. \textit{For autoregressive sampling} (left), our method is $3-20\times$ faster than the fully autoregressive TNP-A and TNP-D-AR.
-While TNP-D-Ind and TNP-ND are faster, they cannot capture complex predictive dependencies, as shown later in this section. \textit{For log-likelihood evaluation} (center), our method's speed is on par with the highly parallel TNP-A and is a factor of $K \times$ faster than the sequential TNP-D-AR. \textit{For training speed} (right), the overhead of our method is minimal, resulting in a training step time comparable to the fastest baselines (TNP-D, TNP-ND) and $4-12\times$ faster than TNP-A, which incurs a significant computational cost due to its architecture.
-We provide additional results, including benchmarks across a wider range of batch and target sizes, in \cref{app:efficiency_details}.
+Our method achieves a superior efficiency profile compared to expressive baselines. \textit{For autoregressive sampling} (\cref{fig:sample-generation-time}, top left), our method is $3-20\times$ faster than the fully autoregressive TNP-A and TNP-D-AR.
+While TNP-D-Ind and TNP-ND are faster, they cannot capture complex predictive dependencies, as shown later in this section. \textit{For \arxiv{predictive density} evaluation} (\cref{fig:sample-generation-time}, top center), our method's speed is on par with the highly parallel TNP-A and is a factor of $K \times$ faster than the sequential TNP-D-AR. \textit{For training speed} (\cref{fig:sample-generation-time}, top right), the overhead of our method is minimal, resulting in a training step time comparable to the fastest baselines (TNP-D, TNP-ND) and $4-12\times$ faster than TNP-A, which incurs a significant computational cost due to its architecture. \arxiv{\textit{For memory usage} (\cref{fig:sample-generation-time}, bottom left), our method requires $6-7\times$ less VRAM than TNP-D-AR and TNP-A at large context sizes ($N=1024$), scaling efficiently due to only needing to cache a single context independent of batch size.} \arxiv{\textit{For predictive performance} (\cref{fig:sample-generation-time}, bottom center), we show normalized scores\footnote{\arxiv{We compute normalized scores for each task by linearly rescaling the average log predictive densities so that the worst-performing method scores 0 and the best-performing method scores 1.}} averaged across the six tasks presented in \cref{tab:gp-saw-eeg,tab:bav-results}; our method closely matches the expressive autoregressive baselines (TNP-D-AR, TNP-A) while substantially outperforming TNP-D-Ind and TNP-ND.} We provide additional results, including benchmarks across a wider range of batch and target sizes \arxiv{and memory usage comparison}, in \cref{app:efficiency_details}.